aws-samples/aws-greengrass-mini-fulfillment/README.md

 version of Greengrass.

-A [video](https://youtu.be/XQQjX8GTEko?t=27m27s) was taken of the completed and operational Greengrass-based miniature fulfillment center demo in action at re:Invent.
+A [video](https://youtu.be/XQQjX8GTEko?t=27m27s) was taken of the completed and operational Greengrass-based miniature fulfillment center, a.k.a. "dual robot arm demo" in action at re:Invent.

-All the artifacts, code, and instructions to make this demo are now available in this repo.
+The artifacts, code, and instructions to make this demo are now available in this repo.
 We look forward to seeing what you'll do with it.

-### Directory Structure
+#### Directory Structure
 ```
 aws-greengrass-mini-fulfillment/
   +- docs/